mackorone/mms/old/v1/README.txt

 Version 1.0 of mms

-Most all of the documentation for the current version (see the "doc" directory) applies to this version of the application.
+All of the documentation for the current version (see the "doc" directory) applies to this version of the application.

-foo